-Scott A. Coffina is a partner in the firm’s White Collar Criminal Defense and Corporate Investigations Team.
+Scott A. Coffina is a partner in the firm’s White Collar Defense and Corporate Investigations Team.
 His practice focuses on internal investigations, False Claims Act litigation, political-legal controversies, and additional civil, criminal or regulatory enforcement actions.

 A former Associate Counsel to President George W. Bush from May 2007 until January 2009 and a former Assistant U.S. Attorney, Scott has substantial experience with Congressional oversight matters and high-stakes prosecutions.
+He currently serves on the Advisory Board to the firm’s District Policy Group.

 Advisor to the White House.
 While serving as Associate Counsel to President George W. Bush, Scott represented the interests of the President and Executive Branch in Congressional oversight matters and other investigations, and advised the White House staff on a wide range of political, government ethics and election law issues, including compliance with the Hatch Act.
 Scott also acted as the White House legal liaison to the Department of Energy, the Department of Veterans Affairs, the Federal Election Commission and the Office of Special Counsel, and evaluated and recommended candidates for federal judiciary appointments by the President.
 Scott also served in the Administration of President Ronald Reagan, in the White House Office of Political Affairs.